Carter County Free Fair

 08. Senior (Grades 8-12)

-OTHER COMPANION ITEM – Exhibit must have a 3”x5” index card describing the exhibit, what was done to create or prepare this exhibit and how the exhibit relates to (1) Animal Health and/or Nutrition (2) Good Husbandry and/ or Grooming (3) Training and/or showing (4) Service and/or
+OTHER COMPANION AND LIVESTOCK ITEM – Exhibit must have a 3”x5” index card describing the exhibit, what was done to create or prepare this exhibit and how the exhibit relates to (1) Animal Health and/or Nutrition (2) Good Husbandry and/ or Grooming (3) Training and/or showing (4) Service and/or

-Citizenship.
+Civic Engagement 5) Career exploration in companion animals and livestock.
 Posters, photos, displays and journals are not allowed in this category.

-11. Senior (Grades 8-12)
+10. Senior (Grades 8-12)